Ecrofkwah/term-group-project-c01w25-project-devour-devs-fork/doc/sprint1/iteration-01.plan.md

 #### Roles & responsibilities

 Describe the different roles on the team and the responsibilities associated with each role.

+Scrum Master: Kushal\
+As the Scrum Master, Kushal helps the product owner manage the backlog and helps them plan the work with the team.
+Additionally, Kushal helps the developers focus on outcomes, and manage blockers.
+In addition, Kushal also works on developing new features, testing, and participating in code reviews.

+Product Owner: William\
+As the Product Owner, William understands the product needs and vision allowing him to create and manage the product backlog.
+Additionally, William manages the release of new features.
+In addition, William also works on developing new features, testing, and participating in code reviews.

+Development Team: Ivy, Michael, Daniyal\
+The development team focuses on implementing new features, testing, and participating in code reviews.

 #### Events